streetwriters/notesnook/docs/help/contents/recovering-your-account.md

+---
+title: Recovering your account
+description: Notesnook is one of the few end-to-end encrypted software that allows users to recovery their account in case they forget their passwords.
+Here is a detailed step-by-step guide into how you can recover your Notesnook account.
+---

 # Recovering your account

 Notesnook is one of the few end-to-end encrypted software that allows users to recovery their account in case they forget their passwords.
 Here is a detailed step-by-step guide into how you can recover your Notesnook account.